AryanSharmaa/OTP_Generator/README.md

 # OTP_Generator
 Made an OTP generator which generates otp.
+It is beginner-friendly project who is working on Java.